Why did you start with this content creation and freelance writing thingy?

 Ryan Robinson did something similar, cold emailing a startup founder to get a quote in one of his blog posts.
 The relationship grew from there and ended up making Ryan over $50,000 from freelance projects.

 Note that if you feature a prospective client in such a manner, then they may not hire you for ghostwriting.
-Instead, they might onboard you for a full-fledged content marketing/copywriting gig.
+Instead, they might get you onboard for a full-fledged content marketing/copywriting gig.
 Essentially you’re adding value to an influencer, and you don’t know how the relationship will pan out!

 Step #4: Pitch Your Ghostwriting Services